-On 20 December 2012, the UN General Assembly for the first time adopted Principles and Guidelines on access to legal aid in criminal justice systems.
+On 20 December 2012, the UN General Assembly adopted Principles and Guidelines on access to legal aid in criminal justice systems.

 Legal aid is vital to ensure the right to a fair trial and equality before the law.
 The Principles and Guidelines are based on international standards and agreed good practice, and provide guidance for all countries in setting up an effective system of legal aid, even where resources are limited.

 Access to a lawyer is the single most important precondition for suspects to be able to exercise their rights.
 Studies confirm that effective legal defence is compromised by detention, and there is an increased risk of a statement or confession being coerced.
 However, as the majority of detainees come from poor and marginalised backgrounds, more often than not, they are unable to afford a lawyer.

 There are various ways of providing legal aid, and not every step in the criminal procedure requires the intervention of a fully trained lawyer, who tend to be city-based and too expensive for most people.
 Supplementary models have been developed, such as paralegals, who have basic knowledge about the law, legal system and procedures and play an important role in ensuring the rights of defendants and an efficient justice system.

 We have a longstanding interest in this issue.
 Lack of legal aid means that many suspects and defendants languish in detention awaiting trial or sentence because they have no legal adviser or representative to help them apply for bail or prepare their case for trial.
 This is one of the main causes of overcrowding in a number of countries.

 - states should ensure a comprehensive legal aid system that is accessible, effective, sustainable and credible

 - people charged with a criminal offence punishable by a term of imprisonment or the death penalty are entitled to legal aid at all stages of the criminal justice process